SMSOSS/ict_notes/notes/grouped/15-Computer_Systems.md

 ## Modes/Types of processing (P.146) ##
 ### Single-user Systems ###
 - Computer system which process request from one user at a time
-- Single-user system / processing (window , whatsapp)
+- Single-user system / processing (Windows , whatsapp)

 ### Multi-user System ###
 - Computer system which support two or more user simultaneously